imcf/nvsmi-prometheus-textfile/README.md

 The tool is intended to work on minimalistic installations, e.g. we are using it on our [Xen][4] / [Citrix Hypervisor][5] instances.
-Those setups come with very basic installs (currently based on [CentOS][6]) and there is a certain intrinsic risk of messing things up by installing additional stuff like e.g. `pip` (which would be required for the Python Client).
+Those setups come with very basic installs (currently based on [CentOS][6]) and the installation of additional tools like `pip` (which would be required for the Python Client) is not always possible / desirable.

 Therefore the only *actual* dependencies of this collector are already always fulfilled on the relevant systems: